mostrovoi/maha/README.md

 This will start the application which will be accessible at **http://localhost:8080/health**

-Health endpoint is a endpoint provide for smoke tests as well as to make sure that gradlew run started the application correctly.
+Health endpoint is an endpoint provided for smoke tests as well as to make sure that gradlew run started the application correctly.

 # Using the application